kennethchu-statcan/covid19/101-imperial-model-canada/README.md

 We have since made slight modifications in order to:

-*  use data up April 4, 2020, and
+*  use data up April 10, 2020,
-*  use a 30-day forecast window.
+*  use a 14-day forecast window,
+*  include the following four Canadian provinces in the analysis: Alberta, British Columbia, Ontario, Québec

 General assumed structure of hierarchical models
 ------------------------------------------------